-There are 3 daily bus services from Chiang Mai to Chiang Khong which you can book online.
+There is currently 1 daily bus services from Chiang Mai to Chiang Khong which you can book online.

 |Chiang Mai||Chiang Khong||Ticket||Service||Company|

-- The journey by bus from Chiang Mai to Chiang Khong is scheduled to take between 5 hours 40 minutes and 6 hours 35 minutes depending upon which bus service you take.
+- The journey by bus from Chiang Mai to Chiang Khong is scheduled to take 6 hours 55 minutes.

 Buy Tickets from Chiang Mai to Chiang Khong